When to Replace Your Thermostat

 Signs You Need a New Thermostat

 - Heating or cooling system will not turn off or on

 - Thermostat is 10 years old or older

 Knowing the right time to replace a thermostat can be difficult at first.
 You don’t want to replace if it can be repaired, or have it fixed only to have it fail again in a few days.
 Our experienced technicians understand the frustration and are happy to offer some guidance.
-With the benefit of the homeowner in mind, we at Iceberg Heating & Cooling have provided five signs you need a new thermostat.
+With the benefit of the homeowner in mind, we at Iceberg Heating & Cooling have provided more information about the five signs you need a new thermostat:

 - Your thermostat’s main function is to communicate with your HVAC.
 If your air conditioning or heating is not taking the prompts of the thermostat, the problem may be with your thermostat.